 Assume this is so and go on to ask, How can a politics, policy and management infused through and through with not-knowing, difficulty and inexperience be effective?

 Effectiveness means those occasions for rethinking (recasting, redescribing, recalibrating, redefining) categories of politics, policy and management lived and worked by, including “regulation,” “failed states,” “politics,” “economic growth and progress,” and “betterment” itself.
 This happens when you (plural) realize how much depends on advancing to the decision point of “Yes but” and “Yes and.”
-As betterment pushes complex truths further, I call that good-enough.
+As betterment pushes complex truths further, I call that good-enough—that is, good-enough harbors something better than progress or growth.

 Earlier definitions of betterment figured in versions of the 18th century European Enlightenment.
 The term was used interchangeably with “improvement” or “progress,” though from time to time singled out as its own unit of analysis (most famously in economist Adam Smith’s “the great purpose of human life which we call bettering our condition”).